 Indian tax authorities search premises of China's Huawei - local media

-BENGALURU, Feb 16 (Reuters) - India's Income Tax Department has conducted searches at multiple premises of Chinese telecoms equipment maker Huawei Technologies HWT.UL, as part of a tax evasion investigation, local media reported on Wednesday, citing official sources.
+BENGALURU, Feb 16 (Reuters) - India's income tax authorities have conducted searches at multiple premises of Chinese telecoms equipment maker Huawei Technologies HWT.UL, as part of a tax evasion investigation, local media reported on Wednesday, citing official sources.

-The officials looked at financial documents, account books and company records, its Indian businesses and overseas transactions, NDTV reported, citing PTI.
+Officials from the Income Tax Department looked at financial documents, account books and company records, Indian businesses and overseas transactions, NDTV reported, citing PTI.
+Some records were also seized, the report added.

 (Reporting by Rama Venkat in Bengaluru; Editing by Subhranshu Sahu)